-For your ISP to serve you well as a cord cutter, you'll need to invest in internet speeds that make live and on-demand streaming a breeze.
+For your internet service provider (ISP) to serve you well as a cord-cutter, you'll need to invest in internet speeds that make live and on-demand streaming a breeze.
 So what does that mean for those who are considering an AT&T U-verse deal?

 Here are the major deals that AT&T U-verse offers.
 For specific details, including availability information that's relevant to your area, click the links and head over to the AT&T U-verse website.

 Those are just the options for AT&T's high-speed fiber networks, and those may not be available in all regions.
 Fear not, though: there are lots of other internet plans to choose from.
 The rest of AT&T's internet plans are named after their speeds, so there's not much to explain here: